randdusing/cordova-plugin-bluetoothle/readme.md

 ## Installation Quirks (Android) ##
-The latest version of the plugin requires you to set the Android target API to a minimum of 21.
+The latest version of the plugin requires you to set the Android target API to a minimum of 23 to support permission requirements for scanning.
+If you can't target 23, please use plugin version 2.4.0 or below.

 ## Discovery Quirks (iOS vs Android) ##